RESEARCH STARTER

 People

-With an estimated population of 168,000 occupants as of 2018, according to the US Central Intelligence Agency (CIA), Praia is home to nearly one-quarter of Cabo Verde's citizens, making it the largest city in the country.
+As of 2025, Praia, the capital and largest city of Cabo Verde, has an estimated population of approximately 199,804 according to World Population Review.
+Praia is home to nearly one-quarter of Cabo Verde's citizens, making it the largest city in the country.
 Discovered by explorers from Portugal in the 1400s, the Cabo Verde islands—and Santiago in particular—played a major role in the slave trade.
 As a result, the population of Praia is of mixed descent and includes, among others, Portuguese, Africans, and Creoles.
 As the nation's capital, the city is also a temporary home to foreign diplomats.

 Cabo Verde's official language, Portuguese, is spoken in Praia, as is Crioulo, a Creole dialect that draws from various African and European languages.
 Roman Catholicism is the primary religion throughout the islands.
 Evangelical Protestantism, animism, and Islam are also practiced.